T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Derivation of UTNN

-where equation \eqref{eq24} is from \eqref{tprod_2}, and equation \eqref{eq25} is from the unitary property of $\t{U}$ and $\t{V}$, \eqref{eq26} holds due to the fact that the matrix nuclear norm is calculated by the sum of singular values.Thus, we have the definition of the transformed tensor nuclear norm (Definition.\ref{def:ttsvd}).
+where equation \eqref{eq24} is from \eqref{tprod_2} \eqref{eq_usv2}, and equation \eqref{eq25} is from the unitary property of $\t{U}$ and $\t{V}$, \eqref{eq26} holds due to the fact that the matrix nuclear norm is calculated by the sum of singular values.
+Thus, we have the definition of the UTNN (Definition.\ref{def:ttsvd}).